 A reach of Crystal Springs between Rio Vista Drive and S River Road (approximately 1,500 feet) is experiencing active widening on the left descending bank.
 The right descending bank is primarily rock outcropping.
 The channel bottom has downcut to bedrock.
 The structure at 301-321 San Juan Dr. and parking lot at 1740 S 5th St. are threatened by bank erosion, as well as sanitary sewer and water infrastructure.
 A section of sanitary sewer in the left bank near 301-321 San Juan Dr. was previously exposed by bank erosion and an emergency repair was done to prevent further damage to the sewer.
 There is also a sanitary sewer crossing in the channel with concrete encasement and an exposed water main pipe in the right bank behind 3 San Camille Ct.
 A new 24’x11’ double concrete box culvert was recently construction at Rio Vista Dr. The project is expected to consist of streambank stabilization measures and utility protections and/or relocation.

-The projects were identified in the City's Comprehensive Stormwater Master Plan and incorporated into the Long Range Stormwater Plan.
-The design consultant will evaluate options for creek bank stabilization and the City will select those for final design and construction.
+The projects were identified in the City’s Comprehensive Stormwater Master Plan and incorporated into the Long Range Stormwater Plan.
+Water main improvements within the project areas, as identified by the 2020 Water Master Plan, have also been added to the scope of this project.
+The design consultant, Intuition & Logic, will evaluate options for creek bank stabilization and the City will select those for final design and construction.